ai4eda-workshop/2026/README.md

-The official website of the AI for EDA Workshop (2024): https://ai4eda-workshop.github.io/
+The official website of the Agents for Chip Design Automation Workshop: https://ai4eda-workshop.github.io/2026/